Dracaena massangeana, caring for the mass cane plant

 Smart tip about Dracaena massangeana

-Did you know that on very rare occasions, sometimes only after several decades, the Dracaena massangeana will flower and release a scent that is surprisingly appealing?
+Did you know that on very rare occasions, sometimes after decades, Dracaena massangeana will flower and release a sensuous, appealing scent?